Relate, Think and Communicate

 Frequently asked questions

 There are many reasons why your child is finding talking or communicating difficult.
-During our initial assessment and with the in-depth parent questionnaire we aim to determine what some of those reasons might be and/or what some of the communication difficulties might be linked to (e.g. developmental delay, Verbal Apraxia of speech, Autism, low oral muscle tone, sensory processing difficulties, play development, feeding difficulties, sleeping difficulties, hearing (processing of speech) etc. The earlier we can determine the reason for the communication delay, the sooner the caregiver can be provided with appropriate strategies and be empowered with knowledge to understand and improve the reason/s for the delay/difficulty.
+During our initial assessment, and with the in-depth parent questionnaire, we aim to determine what those reasons might be and/or what the communication difficulties might be linked to (e.g. developmental delay, Verbal Apraxia of speech, Autism, low oral muscle tone, sensory processing difficulties, play development, feeding difficulties, sleeping difficulties, hearing (processing of speech) etc. The earlier we can determine the reason for the communication delay, the sooner the caregiver can be provided with appropriate strategies and be empowered with knowledge to understand and improve the reason/s for the delay/difficulty.
 We offer a variety of approaches to treat each child and their unique personalities and reasons for communication delays.
 Our assessments are fun for your child, sensory-based and play-based to help your child to build trust, engage well and respond well to strategies we would like to implement.

 Our team is experienced in diagnosing and assisting families to navigate the Diagnostic & NDIS Funding process.
-During the initial assessment and sessions thereafter , your concerns around any of the above will be discussed and explained.
-This includes the use of Screener Questionnaires, social observations, parent observations, video footage provided, interactions with your child and some informal and informal assessment protocols with the speech pathologist to assist you to understand the reason for the diagnosis, the process and treatment plan.
+During the initial assessment and sessions thereafter, your concerns around any of the above will be discussed and explained.
+This includes the use of Screener Questionnaires, social observations, parent observations, video footage provided, interactions with your child and some formal and informal assessment protocols with the speech pathologist to assist you to understand the reason for the diagnosis, the process and treatment plan.
 This is a collaborate team approach with the child, caregiver, speech pathologist and psychologist.